d-dickmann/UATX-Calculus-II-SP2026/README.md

 ## Weekly Schedule (Living Outline)

-Refer to this section for updates throughout the term.
+The schedule below is tentative and subject to change throughout the term.

 | Week | Topics | Readings | Due Dates |
 | --- | --- | --- | --- |